Skip to content

 Ben More Coigach (Beinn Mhor na Coigich) — common questions

-How hard is Ben More Coigach (Beinn Mhor na Coigich)?
+Is Ben More Coigach (Beinn Mhor na Coigich) a hard climb?

 Where do I park for Ben More Coigach (Beinn Mhor na Coigich)?

-Standard parking is at NC065039 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NC065039 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Ben More Coigach (Beinn Mhor na Coigich)?

-Can I bring my dog up Ben More Coigach (Beinn Mhor na Coigich)?
+Is Ben More Coigach (Beinn Mhor na Coigich) dog-friendly?

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.